m-mullins/SWE-PINN/README.md

 sbatch scripts/train_swe_hump.sh
 ```

 Since most of DRAC's clusters are offline, all training runs are offline runs for WandB tracking.
+You can monitor when the job ends with `sq`.
 Once training is over, the outfile will contain the line needed to sync the run to your WandB account.
 ```
 nano outfiles/swe.out
 ```